tianshengs/tianshengs.github.io/ModelErrorPropagation.md

 ![Low elevation](https://user-images.githubusercontent.com/25497706/66488457-ebd51c80-ea7b-11e9-9ab7-1cf80355f151.png)

 #### Water body
 Both Aster and SRTM data seem to mass up when there is a water body, for example, at the crater lake.
 This may be caused by the fact that the program identify lakes as a piece of flat land.
 The program encountered here may be related to the problem that I had earlier with the ocean.
 For hydrology analysis, therefore, it may be best to identify these lake regions and convert them to nodata.
-Additionaly, the strange straight line pattern as seen across the crater lake may also be caused by the resampling code that I chose to use, which in this caseis bilinear interpolation.
+Additionaly, the strange straight line pattern as seen across the crater lake may also be caused by the resampling code that I chose to use, which in this case is bilinear interpolation.
 ![Crater Lake](https://user-images.githubusercontent.com/25497706/66488626-38b8f300-ea7c-11e9-9d10-98831fd190aa.png)

 #### Flow accumulation